utdesign-makerspace/octobalena/octodash/README.md

 # Notes

+`.binary` and `.build` in my Dockerfile lingo is referring to the fact that Dockerfile.build builds from source, whereas `Dockerfile.binary` is getting the package as a binary then installing it into the system in some manner.

 `setapikey.py` is a pythonic way of setting the OCTOPRINT_APIKEY should that be preferable to develop with or for.
 Mostly I just wrote it as a first method and would like to keep it around for future reference.

 In `start.sh` I currently opt to use [jq](https://stedolan.github.io/jq/), a sed-like json processor as follows: